SamiElkateb/fakexpress/README.md

 });
 ```

-You can also use other verbs
+You can also use other method
 ```javascript
 fake.post("/api/endPoint", (req, res, next) => {
   res.end('Post hello world');